wisechimp/sg-nextjs-udemy-code-snippets/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), but you probably managed to work that out for yourself, smart!
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), but you're pretty smart so you probably managed to work that out for yourself!

 ## Getting Started